SevanBadal/box/readme.md

 2. create a `.env` file in the root project dir (contact me for keys if you want the global database!)
 3. `npm i`
 4. `npm link`
-5. 'run box --help' for a list of commands
+5. run `box --help` for a list of commands

 ## Self Hosted
 - create a supabase project with the following tables